 Rutherglen - Rich wine, deep soul and character

-Rutherglen is blessed with the world's richest wines, deep soul and character, the powerful Murray, ancient river Redgums, idyllic pastoral scenes and historic villages.
-It has cutting edge cuisine and homely meals, cosy B&Bs and luxury accommodation, great festivals and genuine characters.
+Rutherglen is blessed with some of the world’s richest wines, deep soul and character, the powerful Murray, ancient river red gums, idyllic pastoral scenes and history.
+It has wonderful cuisine and homely meals, cosy B&Bs and luxury accommodation, great festivals and genuine characters.

-It is a region where over 150 years of dedication and commitment have combined with a unique climate, skill, youthful vibrancy and sense of fun to create a wine region that is truly full of flavour.
-It is a gem amongst Australia's wine regions.
-For James Halliday, Australia's premier wine commentator, it is: "One of the truly great wine tourism destinations".
+It is a region where over 150 years of dedication and commitment have combined with a unique climate, skill and vibrancy to create a wine region that is truly full of flavour.
+It is a gem amongst Australia’s wine regions.
+For James Halliday, Australia’s premier wine commentator, it is: “One of the truly great wine tourism destinations”.

-Rutherglen - the name is synonymous with wines to fortify, invigorate, warm, enjoy and, best of all, to leave you with a memorable tasting experience.
-The region embraces 23 wineries, each with its own history and expertise, which collectively can provide you with a mixed case that will ensure lasting memories of your visit to this NSW-Victoria border wine wonderland.
+The name Rutherglen is synonymous with wines to fortify, invigorate, warm, enjoy and, best of all, to leave you with a memorable tasting experience.
+The region embraces 19 members of The Winemakers of Rutherglen and 3 boutique wineries, each with their own history and expertise, which collectively can provide you with a mixed case that will ensure lasting memories of your visit to this New South Wales - Victoria border wine wonderland.

 Rutherglen has developed as an important centre for wine-growing in the state.
 It produces full-bodied dry reds, delicate whites, and sherry, port and muscats of great distinction.
 The Rutherglen Winery Walkabout held every Queen's Birthday weekend is a major drawcard.